History Files Nav bar

 c.1400 - 1100 BC

 The Mycenaeans, who had formerly been vassals of the Minoans, at least in Athens and possibly the Peloponesse, were now able to turn the tables and take control in Crete.
-Civilisation there had been almost destroyed by the aftermath of the Thera eruption, and there probably wasn't much to take control of, but the Mycenaeans restored the royal palace once more and it was used by the Achaean sovereign until at least 1380 BC, although other city states in Crete had already been destroyed.
+Civilisation on the island had been almost destroyed by the aftermath of the Thera eruption, and there was probably not much of which to take control, but the Mycenaeans restored the royal palace once more, allowing it to be used by the Achaean sovereign until at least 1380 BC, although other city states in Crete had already been destroyed.

 fl c.1193 - 1183 BC